-- 2.4.4.
-For individuals not already determined eligible for services within the NH Mental Health System by a CMHC, the Contractor shall provide crisis stabilization services presuming the individual is eligible for services within the NH Mental Health System. - 2.4.4.1.
-DHHS shall, prior to July 1, 2017, work with the Contractor to formalize the process for the Contractor to document presumptive eligibility. - 2.4.4.2.
-The Contractor shall contact the Region 6 CMHC to coordinate and seek a determination of eligibility for the provision of ongoing services post-transition from the Mobile Crisis Services and Supports provided under this Agreement for the individual who chooses to receive services at the Region 6 CMHC. - 2.4.4.2.1.
-The Contractor shall, prior to July 1, 2017, formalize a process with the Region 6 CMHC for such purposes and submit it to the DHHS designee. - 2.5.
-Coordinating Post-Transition Services: Beginning on or before July 1, 2017, the Contractor shall ensure that, prior to an individual transitioning out of the Mobile Crisis Services and Supports provided under this Agreement, the individual has a short-term post-crisis care plan that has been coordinated with the providers that will treat the individual after transition.
+2.4.4.
+For individuals not already determined eligible for services within the NH Mental Health System by a CMHC, the Contractor shall provide crisis stabilization services presuming the individual is eligible for services within the NH Mental Health System. .4.4.1.
+DHHS shall, prior to July 1, 2017, work with the Contractor to formalize the process for the Contractor to document presumptive eligibility. .4.4.2.
+The Contractor shall contact the Region 6 CMHC to coordinate and seek a determination of eligibility for the provision of ongoing services post-transition from the Mobile Crisis Services and Supports provided under this Agreement for the individual who chooses to receive services at the Region 6 CMHC.
+2.4.4.2.1.
+The Contractor shall, prior to July 1, 2017, formalize a process with the Region 6 CMHC for such purposes and submit it to the DHHS designee.
+Contra Service post-cr ating Post-Transition Services: Beginning on or before July 1, 2017, the tor shall ensure that, prior to an individual transitioning out of the Mobile Crisis s and Supports provided under this Agreement, the individual has a short-term sis care plan that has been coordinated with the providers that will treat the al after transition.
+Staffing